obsqrbtz/clrgen/README.md

 `clrgen -t ~/.config/.clrgen/colors/dracula -a all` - create `dracula` colorschemes for apps defined in the `clrgen.toml`.

-`clrgen -t ~/.config/.clrgen/colors/dracula -a all` - create `dracula` colorschemes for all available apps.

 `clrgen -t ~/.config/.clrgen/colors/dracula -a kitty` - create `dracula` colorscheme for kitty.

 ## Configuration